-- Known medical condition.
+- · Known medical condition.

-- Disability.
+- · Disability.

-- Specific Learning Disability (SpLD).
+- · Specific Learning Disability (SpLD).

-- Religious observances preventing a candidate from sitting papers on Saturdays or other special days.
+- Religious observances preventing a candidate from sitting papers on special days.

 Applications for alternative arrangements for students with disabilities, medical conditions, and/or learning difficulties must include documentary evidence from a relevant medical practitioner or educational psychologist.
 Please contact the Academic Registrar to discuss your needs and to begin the application process.